Readek/RoA-Skin-Recolorer/Docs/Custom Characters.md

 Spritesheets will automatically animate, taking the last 2 or 1 characters of the filename as the sprite count (like the game does).
 If your spritesheet doesn't have numbers at the end, you can manually set the sprite count in the recolorer.

 Let's use Guadua as an example.
-Here you have some example files to work with:
+Here you have some example images to work with:

 <p align="center">